-SLICED VOLPI HERITAGE PROSCIUTTO — by Volpi Foods est. 1902, 3 oz packs
+SLICED VOLPI HERITAGE PROSCIUTTO — sweet and nutty, aged 18 months by Volpi Foods est. 1902, Four 3 oz packs

-Sliced Heritage Prosciutto from Volpi Foods 3 oz packs Ready-to-eat, just open and serve!
+Sliced Heritage Prosciutto by Volpi Foods Four 3 oz packs, aged 18 months Ready-to-eat, just open and serve!

 Humanely raised on pasture by independent family farmers